 Note: At least three semesters of college-level Spanish are required for application to this program.

-Students will take courses at Syracuse’s Santiago Center, with an additional Cuenca and Ecuador Immersion program required for students who have completed less than two years of college-level Spanish and who need additional language instruction and/or review prior to study in Chile.
+Students will take courses at Syracuse's Santiago Center, with an additional immersion program in Ecuador required for students who have completed less than two years of college-level Spanish and who need additional language instruction and/or review prior to study in Chile.
 Classes are taught in Spanish.

 Offered during spring (March to June) and fall (August to November) semester, professional development internships in Santiago are available to graduate students and advanced undergraduates.